 It is also recommended that you consult your owner’s manual or contact an appliance repair technician before attempting any major repairs.
 Knowing what type of fridge you own can help identify the right parts needed for the successful completion of the job.
 Additionally, when purchasing replacement parts, make sure they are compatible with your specific model of refrigerator.

-Having all these items readily available will not only save time but minimize potential damage to your unit during the process of making the repair.
+Having all these items readily available will not only save time but minimize potential damage to your unit during the process of Refrigerator repair.
 With this information in mind, you should be able to tackle most minor problems associated with refrigerators confidently and successfully.

 Cleaning And Maintaining Your Refrigerator